 Only you have the power to turn on your happiness button.
 Here are some ways to be happy today:

-If you would like to have a great start to your day, take a walk outside in the morning.
-Even on a cloudy day, the light outside is still way better than your indoor lights.
-As your eyes receive natural light, they immediately send signals to your brain, which then boosts the production of serotonin, which is also known as “the happy hormone”.
-Serotonin keeps your anxiety levels down, regulates your mood, and boosts your sexuality and appetite.
+Soak up some sunlight: To kick off your day with a great start, take a walk outside in the morning.
+Even on a cloudy day, the outside light is incredibly better than your indoor lights.
+As your eyes receive natural sunlight, they immediately send signals to your brain, which then boosts the production of serotonin, aka “the happy hormone.”
+Serotonin keeps your anxiety levels down, regulates your mood and boosts your sexuality and appetite.
 You only need to literally open your eyes.

-Friends are an indispensible part of our lives.
+Contact an old friend: Friends are indispensable parts of our lives.
 We lose touch, but we will always feel happy about the times we spent with a special person.
-Revisiting happy old days and catching up with an old friend can help you boost your morale and allow you to find more meaning in the life you have now.
+Revisiting happy old days and catching up with an old friend can help you boost your morale and allow you to find more meaning in your life.
 Relationships and experiences are a major factor behind a person’s sense of well-being.

-A unique event in your everyday life can add an instant splash of color and excitement.
+Do something different: A unique spike in your daily life can add an instant splash of color and excitement.
 If you always take the train, try the bus today.
 If all your work clothes are neutrals, try pastels or bolder hues.
 Talk to a stranger; verbalize an idea at the board meeting; cook something you have never tried before.
-It’s not about becoming successful or finding positive results (although these would simply be great add-ons).
-Being able to tell yourself that you did something new is a great happiness booster.
+It’s not about becoming successful or finding positive results (although those would be great additions).
+Being proud of yourself for trying something new is a great happiness booster.

-If your mindset is “I will be happy if…”, then it’s about time that you changed it to “I will be happy because…” When tempted with feelings of disappointment, jealousy, and frustration over what you can’t have, close your eyes and think about what you are thankful for, whether small or big.
-Having a grateful outlook in life allows you to change your perspective and appreciate what you have without constantly wishing you had more.
+Be thankful: If your mindset is “I could be happy if…”, then it’s about time that you changed it to “I will be happy because…”.
+When tempted with feelings of disappointment, jealousy and frustration of what you don’t have, close your eyes and think about what you are thankful for, big or small.
+A grateful outlook in life allows you to change your perspective and appreciate what you do have without constantly wishing away your life.

 Skinny Mom Favorite: “No one is in control of your happiness but you; therefore, you have the power to change anything about yourself or your life that you want to change.” - Barbara de A